jfbosch/Mutation/README.md

 # Mutation

 ## Introduction
 The Mutation project is a simple .Net multifaceted tool designed to enhance productivity and accessibility for users via configurable, global hotkeys.
-Leveraging various technologies and cloud services, the application offers several features, including screen capturing, Optical Character Recognition (OCR), Speech to Text conversion, and microphone control functionalities.
+Leveraging various technologies and cloud services, the application offers several features, including microphone toggle, screen capture, Optical Character Recognition (OCR), Speech to Text conversion, and transcript review with the ChatGPT 4 LLM.

 ## Features
 ### Toggle Microphone Mute